April 26, 2022

 Review of DNASolves Privacy

 Although your DNA data appears safe within this system, there are a number of privacy and moral considerations with forensic DNA in general.
-For example, your DNA may reveal a relative, close or distant, is involved with a crime and lead to their arrest by law enforcement.
+For example, your DNA may reveal a relative, close or distant, has committed a crime and it leads to their arrest by law enforcement.

-In this article, the effectiveness of forensic DNA was outlined as a method of revealing criminals, acquitting wrong suspects, and giving victims peace.
+In this article, we outlined the effectiveness of forensic DNA as a method of revealing criminals, acquitting wrong suspects, and giving victims peace.
 These advantages show why it should be a constant feature in today’s investigation.
 DNASolves, a forensic DNA case-solving firm, helps bring closure to many families.
-You can donate DNA to help solve these crimes, but you will need to be sequenced first.
+You can donate DNA to help solve these crimes, but you will need to sequence your DNA first.

 It is important to note that human DNA has been used to help people discover many things about themselves.
 One example is commercial genetic testing that helps people discover their ancestry and possible genetic vulnerability to certain diseases.
 These discoveries help individuals and physicians administer the best treatment and management solutions.